debraysimon/tpxle-doc/docs/B-Feature-Topics/Integrate3PNS_1_C/README.md

 ![helium_flow](https://user-images.githubusercontent.com/97470917/148819975-1c38c25e-b9d4-4046-8e74-11aeca14582c.PNG)

 #### TTN Console:
-Login to TTN Console [here][5]
+Login to the TTN Console [here][5]

 Create a new API key:
 ![501-ttn-xapi-key](./images/501-ttn-xapi-key_.png)

-In case you use your tracker with Abeeway Device Managger or with your own application server
-create a new HTTP (webhook) integration with the following parameters:
+In case you use your tracker with Abeeway Device Managger or with your own application server interfaced to ThingPark X Location Engine create a new HTTP (webhook) integration with the following parameters:
   - Url (for TTN): `https://community.thingpark.io/tpxle-nit/uplink_from_ttn`
   - Header: `x-client-id: community-api/<YOUR_THINGPARK_COMMUNITY_USER_ID>`
   - Header: `x-client-secret: <YOUR_THINGPARK_COMMUNITY_PASSWORD>`

-In case you use your tracker with the Abeeway Mobile Application with *"Abeeway - Preview"* distributor
-create a new HTTP (webhook) integration with the following parameters:
+In case you use your tracker with the Abeeway Mobile Application and you selected the *"Abeeway - Preview"* distributor after login create a new HTTP (webhook) integration with the following parameters (the mobile app uses a specific realm):
   - Url (for TTN): `https://community.thingpark.io/tpxle-nit/uplink_from_ttn`
   - Header: `x-client-id: <YOUR_MOBILE_APP_USER_ID>`
   - Header: `x-client-secret: <YOUR_MOBILE_APP_PASSWORD>`